Özbek, İdil

-Özbek (Tilseqan; Tel-Sefan) (Note: Alternatively transliterated as Tal-Seqān, Telsakam, Telsekan, or Telsakan.) is a village in the İdil District of Şırnak Province in Turkey.
+Özbek (Tilseqan; Tal-Seqān) (Note: Also known as Tel-Sefan, Telsakam, Telsekan, or Telsakan.) is a village in the İdil District of Şırnak Province in Turkey.
 The village is populated by Kurds of the Botikan tribe and had a population of 825 in 2021.

 The hamlet of Tuğlu is attached to Özbek.

 History

-Tel-Sefan (today called Özbek) was historically inhabited by Syriac Orthodox Christians.
-In the Syriac Orthodox patriarchal register of dues of 1870, it was recorded that the village had six households, who paid thirteen dues, and it did not have a church or a priest.
+Tal-Seqān (today called Özbek) was historically inhabited by Syriac Orthodox Christians.
+In the Syriac Orthodox patriarchal register of dues of 1870, it was recorded that the village had 6 households, who paid 13 dues, and it did not have a church or a priest.
 In 1914, the village was populated by 300 Syriacs, according to the Assyro-Chaldean delegation to the Paris Peace Conference.